Margin of Error

 - If the sample size is large, use the z-score.
 (The central limit theorem provides a useful basis for determining whether a sample is "large".)

-- If the sample size is small, use the t statistic.
+- If the sample size is small, use the t-score.

 In practice, researchers employ a mix of the above guidelines.
 On this site, we use z-scores when the population standard deviation is known and the sample size is large.
-Otherwise, we use t statistics, unless the sample size is small and the underlying distribution is not normal.
+Otherwise, we use t-scores, unless the sample size is small and the underlying distribution is not normal.

-Warning: If the sample size is small and the population distribution is not normal, we cannot be confident that the sampling distribution of the statistic will be normal.
-In this situation, neither the t statistic nor the z-score should be used to compute critical values.
+Warning: If the sample size is small and the population distribution is distinctly not normal (e.g., badly skewed, with outliers), we cannot be confident that the sampling distribution of the statistic will be normal.
+In this situation, neither the t-score nor the z-score should be used to compute critical values.

 Test Your Understanding